 Zechariah 4:6 tells us, “‘Not by might, not by power, but by My Spirit,’ says the LORD.”
 Let’s rephrase it for clarity, “Not by our might or power, but quite the opposite; it’s either by His Spirit or it’s of our flesh–or worse, the evil one!
 We respond to the prompting and empowering of the Holy Spirit.
 Period.

 Abba, I give You my life today.
 You are my All in All.
-I cannot trust anything in this world to make me happy, keep me safe, give me health, or guarantees me eternal security.
-All I have is You–and You are all I need!
+I cannot trust anything in this world to make me happy, keep me safe, give me health, or that offers me eternal security.
+All I have is You–and that’s plenty!
 Much more than I deserve.
 Thank You for loving me and for going to such extremes for me to be Yours.
 I love You.
 Let’s do life together.
 Amen.

 P.S.
 I am looking forward to the day when You turn to me as You did Enoch and say, “Hey, it’s closer to My house than yours; let’s go to Mine.”